Chair-Elect: Christine C. Schuster, RN, MBA

 Prior to his appointment as CEO, White served as President of Lowell General Hospital since 2013.
 He had previously served for 10 years as Executive Vice President and Chief Operating Officer of the hospital.
 Since White joined the leadership team, Lowell General Hospital has earned both regional and national recognition for its quality of care and work environment.
 He played a strategic leadership role in Lowell General Hospital’s merger with Saints Medical Center in 2012, as well as the hospital’s Legacy Project, a major expansion of its main campus to construct the six-story Dahod Building in 2012.

 White came to Lowell General from Middlesex Hospital in Middletown, CT where he most recently served as Vice President of Administration and was responsible for outpatient services, ambulatory care, and diagnostic services.
 White previously served as Director of The Emergency Medical Services Institute of Stamford Hospital in Stamford, CT.

 White holds a Master’s in Business Administration from the University of New Haven and a Bachelor of Science in Allied Health from the University of Bridgeport.
 He is also a fellow of the American College of Healthcare Executives.

-Active in several healthcare industry organizations, White currently serves as secretary of the Massachusetts Health & Hospital Association and as a board member of the Massachusetts Council of Community Hospitals.
+Active in several healthcare industry organizations, White currently serves as a board member of the Massachusetts Council of Community Hospitals.
 He also serves on Attorney General Maura Healey’s advisory task force on hospital and HMO community benefit guidelines.
-Locally, White is a former board chairman of the Greater Lowell YMCA and serves on the board of Circle Home, a community-based home health care and hospice agency based in Lowell.
+Locally, White is a former board chairman of the Greater Lowell YMCA and serves on the boards of UTEC, and Home Health Foundation in Lowell.